Lightning talks and poster session

 The workshop program will include a lightning-talks session and a poster session devoted to students and postdocs to showcase their research.

-• Each lightning talk must be accompanied by a poster.
-You can find some information about preparing and printing posters below.
+- Each lightning talk must be accompanied by a poster.
+Information about poster dimensions will be posted here shortly.

 Funding support